ysangkok/python-bitcoinlib/README.md

 that deals with sending and receiving data from and to bitcoin nodes is removed.
 Bech32 segwit address support and RFC6979 signing with libsecp256k1 are added.

-!!!

-Please note that python-bitcointx transition to the independent derivative library from python-bitcoinlib is not yet finished.
-The python package will be renamed from 'bitcoin' to 'bitcointx' in the near future, and use_libsecp256k1_for_signing() function will probably be gone, because libsecp256k1 will be the default.

 "The Swiss Army Knife of the Bitcoin protocol." - Wladimir J. van der Laan